CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 The screen lock should be manually activated by the user as well as automatically started after a specified inactivity period.
 All users should be aware that they will activate the screen lock when they leave work for a short time.
 For longer absences, users should log out.

 The period after which a screen lock activates due to missing user input should not go below or below certain limits.
 The period should not be too tight, so that the screen lock does not start after a brief pause for thought.
 Under no circumstances may this period be too long so that the user's absence can not be exploited by third parties.
 A reasonable default is a period of 15 minutes.
-It is recommended to set the waiting time, which takes into account the security requirements of the respective IT systems and their environment of use.
+There should be a set of latency settings that take into account the security requirements of each IT system and its environment of use.

 Almost all operating systems contain screen locks.
 When using them care must be taken to activate the password prompt.

 #### SYS.2.1.M6 Use of virus protection programs
 Different modes of action can be used to protect against malicious programs.
 Programs that search IT systems for all known malicious programs have proven to be a potential tool in malware prevention in the past.
-Therefore, according to the requirements described in OPS1.1.4 Protection against malware, virus protection programs should be used.
+Therefore, according to the requirements described in OPS1.1.4 Protection against malicious programs, virus protection programs should be used.

 ** Regular examination of the entire database **

 Even if the virus protection program checks for malicious programs each time it accesses files, it makes sense to regularly examine all files on clients and file servers.
 This way malware can be found for which there was no signature when it was saved.
-In such cases, for example, it must be examined whether the malicious program has already collected confidential data, disabled protection functions or downloaded code from the Internet before it was discovered.
+In such cases, for example, it must be examined whether the malicious program has already collected confidential data, disabled protective functions or downloaded code from the Internet before it was discovered.

 For performance reasons, a complete audit of the dataset should be performed at times when IT resources are not under heavy use.
 It is ideal if the software monitors the utilization of the client and automatically uses its "work breaks" for the check.
 On the clients, the virus protection program z.
 B. also be coupled with the start of the screen saver.
 Even under heavy load, it is advisable to carry out a regular check of the data stock on a regular basis.